Programs for students

 Application Details

-These one-year Fellowships will be awarded competitively to undergraduate students in STEM fields, who will be engaged in a research project during the academic year and/or summer term.
+These one-year scholarships will be awarded competitively to Undergraduate students in a space-related field as defined by NASA who desire to participate in a research project during the academic year [Field related to space means any academic discipline or field of study (including the physical, natural and biological sciences, and engineering, space technology, education, economics, sociology, communications, planning, law, international affairs and public administration) which is concerned with or likely to improve the understanding, assessment, development and utilization of space.]
 A faculty member from the applicant’s institution must agree to serve as a mentor and research advisor for the described project.
-Applicants for these fellowships must be full-time undergraduate students of U.S. citizenship.
-Brief quarterly progress reports and a final report will be required.
+Applicants for these scholarships must be full-time undergraduate students of U.S. citizenship.
+A brief midterm progress report and a final report will be required.

-Please note that all proposals must align with one of the five NASA Mission Directorates.
-(Aeronautics Research, Science, Space Technology, Exploration Systems Development, or Space Operations).
+Please note that all proposals must align with one of the NASA Mission Directorates.
 To read about the latest programs and current interests for the Mission Directorates, please click here.
 Failure to clearly indicate the alignment with a NASA Mission Directorate will result in disqualification of the proposal and it not being forwarded to the reviewers.

 The amount of these awards is $5,000.